LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/animations.md

 ![](<../../../.gitbook/assets/image (101).png>)

-You can set some special animations by settings their name instead, as some new features are not avilable in the dropdown menu.
+You can set some special animations by changing their names instead, as some new features are not avilable in the dropdown menu.

 Rename your animations to this.